GavvyDizzle/PrisonMines/README.md

  - Each mine is saved using its own file in the `/PrisonMines/mines` folder
  - All settings can be changed in-game using commands and the mine panel
  - If you wish to make manual edits, you need to reload the plugin after saving the mine's file
  - If there is a syntax error in your file, it will be reverted to a default state and all changes will be lost.
-It is advised that you make a backup before trying to load manual changed
+It is advised that you make a backup before trying to load manual changes

 ### Commands
  - The only player command is `/mine <id>` which allows players to teleport to the mine's spawn.
 This command can be disabled through config.yml